MrIzzat/Front-End-Web-Developer-Udacity/Notes/Build Tools and Single Page Web Apps/3_Sass and Webpack/2-Webpack and Sass/Webpack and Sass.md

 npm i -D sass-loader
 ```

-To dev webpack config file:
+In the dev and prod webpack config file loaders section:

 ```js
 {